-Each residence hall room is equipped with twin beds, dressers, closets, bookshelves, desks, mirrors, individual heat and air conditioning controls, and a sink.
-A telephone can be provided, with voice mail for each resident; wireless internet access is also provided.
-Students in full agreement with the policies and spirit of Mid-Atlantic Christian University may be permitted to reside in the University residence halls while enrolled at the local community college or state university, with permission of the Vice President for Student Services.
+Each residence hall room has twin beds, two armoires, closets, bookshelves, desks, desk chairs, mirrors, individual heat and air conditioning controls, and a sink.
+Wireless internet access is also provided.
+Students in full agreement with the policies and spirit of Mid-Atlantic Christian University may be permitted to reside in the University residence halls while enrolled at the local community college or state university, with permission of the vice president for student services.